worldstudio/worldstudio.github.io/_theme/lgbtq-equity.md

 left_p_html: >-
   <p>From their own families to the communities and institutions
-  with which they interact, gender non- conforming youth are facing rejection, discrimination and bullying at levels well beyond their equals.</p>
+  with which they interact, gender non- conforming youth are facing rejection, discrimination and bullying at levels well beyond their equals.
+Without a shared understanding of gender and sexual identities, interactions can often occur with unanticipated &ndash; and even harmful
+  &ndash; consequences.</p>
 right_p_html: >-
-  <p>Without a shared understanding of gender and sexual identities,
-  interactions can often occur with unanticipated &ndash; and even harmful &ndash; consequences.</p><p>Parents play a very powerful role in a gender&ndash; expansive youth&rsquo;s life.
-Research shows that supportive parenting significantly affects children&rsquo;s outlook on life, mental health and self&ndash;esteem.
+  <p>Parents play a very powerful role in a gender&ndash; expansive youth&rsquo;s life.
+Research shows that supportive
+  parenting significantly affects children&rsquo;s outlook on life, mental health and self&ndash;esteem.
 Rejecting parenting practices appear to be directly correlated to gender-expansive and transgender youth being more